capnproto/capnproto/doc/_posts/2013-12-13-promise-pipelining-capnproto-vs-ice.md

 you will have ridiculous latency.
 But this is exactly the point.  **With promise pipelining, simple, composable methods work fine.**

-To prove the point, I've implemented servers in both Cap'n Proto and [ZeroC Ice](http://www.zeroc.com/), an alternative RPC framework.
+To prove the point, I've implemented servers in Cap'n Proto, [Apache Thrift](http://thrift.apache.org/), and [ZeroC Ice](http://www.zeroc.com/).
 I then implemented clients against each one, where the client attempts to evaluate the expression:

     ((5 * 2) + ((7 - 3) * 10)) / (6 - 4)

-Both frameworks support asynchronous calls with a promise/future-like interface, and both of my clients use these interfaces to parallelize calls.
+All three frameworks support asynchronous calls with a promise/future-like interface, and all of my clients use these interfaces to parallelize calls.
 However, notice that even with parallelization, it takes four steps to compute the result: